agude/agude.github.io/_drafts/2018-01-17-phd_should_i_go.md

 new the position is.
 Teaching the useful skills in a much shorter amount of time than required for a PhD is what the master's degree programs in data science, and eventually the undergraduate degrees, will attempt to do.
-And I believe they will, after some trial and error, succeed.
+And I believe they will succeed after some trial and error.

 So if your goal is to be a data scientist, ask yourself this: would you rather have a master's in data science, and four or five years of experience in that industry, or would you rather be fresh out of a PhD program with no "practical" experience in the field?
 Several of my friends are in the latter position and I can tell you: it isn't easy!

 ## Would I do it again?